The Global Economic Outlook

 Based on his years on the front lines as a governor at the Fed during the global financial crisis, Kevin Warsh provides an in-depth understanding of critical issues including economic growth, job creation, regulation, housing, inflation, monetary policy, global trade, and more.
 With a deep background in financial markets combined with 10 years as a national economic policy advisor, Warsh is able to help large and small companies, as well as individuals, discern their next strategic moves based on the economic headlines.

 Warsh conducts extensive research in the field of economics and finance.
-He recently issued an independent report proposing reforms in the conduct of monetary policy in the United Kingdom.
-The Bank of England adopted the report’s recommendations.
+He issued an independent report to the Bank of England proposing reforms in the conduct of monetary policy in the United Kingdom.
+Parliament recently adopted the report’s recommendations.

 Prior to his appointment to the Board, from 2002 until 2006, Warsh served as Special Assistant to the President for Economic Policy and Executive Secretary of the White House National Economic Council.
 Previously, Warsh was a member of the Mergers & Acquisitions department at Morgan Stanley & Co. in New York, serving as Vice President and Executive Director.

-Warsh was born in upstate New York.
-He received his A.B. from Stanford University, and his J.D. from Harvard Law School.
+Warsh received his A.B. from Stanford University, and his J.D. from Harvard Law School.